Yep, more later-stage companies are taking on venture debt

 TC: Are you seeing an uptick in the number of older companies knocking on your door?

-MW: We can’t get all the deals coming to us.
-Of course, there’s always the averse selection question that goes hand-in-hand with that demand: Are you getting the call between things aren’t going well, or are these companies that are trying to be more thoughtful and strategic and proactive about their fundraising?
+MW: We can’t get all the deals coming to us [there are so many].
+Of course, there’s always the adverse selection question that goes hand-in-hand with that demand: Are you getting the call because things aren’t going well or are these companies that are trying to be more thoughtful and strategic and proactive about their fundraising?

 TC: Can you name names or sectors?